 Elizabeth Hammond Elizabeth Hammond

-North Smithfield Town Council Meeting - December 01, 2025
+North Smithfield Town Council - December 01, 2025

 "The Council chambers were filled with over a dozen neighbors of Leo’s Auto who testified to a four-year pattern of chronic violations, including operations as early as 2:42 AM and trucks blocking school bus routes.
 While the owner's attorney requested a continuance, the Council proceeded, with Councilor DeCristofaro warning that any further operation outside of vehicle removal before the next hearing would result in a vote for non-renewal.
 Parallel to this, the Council solidified the path for a new police station, amending the $9M bond ordinance to include a specific referendum date for town voters in early 2026."